yisibell/aidol-svg-icon/README.md

 # @aidol/svg-icon

-A Vue SVG Symbol icon component for svg-sprite-loader.
+A Vue SVG Symbol icon component for svg-sprite-loader, Easy to custom SVG icon 's color and size!!!

+# Features

+- Ability to manipulate SVG icons. e.g. using `font-size` and `color`.
+- Support <a href="https://www.iconfont.cn/" target="_blank">Iconfont svg icons</a>.

 # Installation